 to the first maturity and is still not finished, though already

 impressive results can be reported.

-My work derives from the self-imposed question: How would the
+My work derives from the self-imposed question: What would the

-world be like, if we were able to see it from different positions in time and / or space simultaneously?
+world look like if we could see it from different positions in time and / or space simultaneously?

 and the viewer himself can and has to move himself through this maze of a virtual-real world.

 And sometimes it's like an illusion of a real object, it looks like a dream image; Because it is not a reflection of something.
 But it consists of exactly the same reflections of something.